WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Mean Boss: Almost nobody who's worked with him has anything good to say about the experience:

-- Kamal Bora claims to have been fired for his poor dental hygiene, but not before Habit chewed him out quite thoroughly for it - conveniently forgetting that he left Kamal without anything to clean his teeth after a nervous breakdown involving heavy rain, a rusting Martha, and stealing every inhabitant's mandated toothbrush to clean her.
-It's particularly bitter in this case, as it's implied that the two were rather close prior to the Martha incident, despite Habit's less-than-pleasant oddities.
+- Kamal claims to have been fired for his poor dental hygiene, but not before Habit chewed him out quite thoroughly for it - conveniently forgetting that he left Kamal without anything to clean his teeth after a nervous breakdown involving heavy rain, a rusting Martha, and stealing every inhabitant's mandated toothbrush to clean her.
+In his case, it's particularly soured by the fact that they used to at least be friends.

 - More Teeth than the Osmond Family: Dr. Habit briefly shows off all his stolen teeth, and appears to have at least three rows of teeth in his mouth.